 The La Crosse Lions Club

-Proudly Serving the La Crosse Community for over 90 years!
+Proudly Serving the La Crosse Community for

 The La Crosse Lions are currently doing vision screenings in local schools and day care facilities.
 Contact us if you would like to have a vision screening.

 Thank you to all the people who supported our Ground Hog Dinner in February or participated in our Euchre Tournament in April.
 Your support means a lot to us.
 THANK YOU FOR YOUR SUPPORT

 Chartered in 1922, the La Crosse Lions Club and La Crosse Lions Charities (a 501.c.3 corp.) have served the La Crosse Community with volunteer workers, financial assistance, and good citizenship to promote a positive spirit, good government, and an active interest in the civic, cultural, social, and moral welfare of our community.

 The La Crosse Lions meet on the 2nd and 4th Wednesday of the month at 6:30 p.m.
 Our meetings include social time, a dinner, a guest speaker, announcements and other business, along with fun and fellowship.
 Members pay semi-annual dues of $35.00 with family memberships costing $25.00 more per additional family member.
 Members also pay for their meals at the meetings.

 Lions meet the needs of local communities and the world every day because they share a core belief - to serve their community.

 It has been recognized as the number one non-governmental organization in the world by the Financial Times for the way we handle our finances.
 100% of all donations go toward our service activities.
 The Lions also have a four star rating, the highest, by Charity Evaluator.